dereuromark/cakephp-tools/docs/Error/ErrorHandler.md

 ]);
 ```

-Make sure your other log configs are scope-deactivated then to prevent them being logged twice:
+Make sure your other log configs are scope-deactivated then to prevent them being
+logged twice (`config/app.php`):
 ```php
     'Log' => [
         'debug' => [